Plastics Pollution

 2020-Plastic-Pollution-Legislation-Master-Sheet-2.jpg

-While these bills did not pass, as proposed they would “Prohibit the intentional release of more than 25 plastic balloons; establishes a ban on plastic, single-use carryout bags by July 1, 2025, and bans single-use plastic straws and Styrofoam food and beverage containers by retail food and beverage establishments by July 1, 2023.”
+Marzian’s H.B.
+295 bill in the 2025 session would have prohibited the intentional release of more than 25 plastic balloons.
+Establishes a ban on plastic, single-use carryout bags by July 1, 2030, a ban on the provision of single-use plastic straws and Styrofoam food and beverage containers by retail food and beverage establishments by July 1, 2028, and a civil penalty of $100 per day for violations.

-This was not the first time that the legislature attempted to pass legislation relating to containers.
-In 2018, the Senate filed an auxiliary container “pre-emption bill,” SB82, which would have given the state pre-emptive authority over the local control of container waste.
+This was not the first time that the legislature attempted to pass legislation relating to containers and plastics.
+In 2018, the Senate filed an auxiliary container “pre-emption bill,” S.B.82, which would have given the state pre-emptive authority over the local control of container waste.

 KCC has a long history of advocating for rational container and waste laws.
 We had been instrumental in advocating for a “bottle bill” as far back as 1999.